What is underwater rugby?

 Is it hard?

-Strong swimmers, fin-swimmers and free-divers have a starting advantage.
-Learning to free dive with a snorkel and use fins with proper technique are the largest obstacles for competent swimmers.
+Yes, if you are not a strong swimmer, water-polo player, free-diver, or generally aquatic person.
+Learning to fin-swim and use a snorkel are the largest obstacles for competent surface swimmers.
 Playing a sport in three dimensions can be disorienting for some people.
 We find it takes a couple months on average to overcome these initial hurdles.
-Beyond the basics there are many skills required to perform at a high level; speed, strength, downtime, ball handling, teamwork and strategy.
+Beyond the basics there are many skills required to perform at a high level; cardiovascular fitness, stamina, speed, strength, ball handling, teamwork and strategy.
 As with many pursuits, mastery can take a lifetime.

 I'm not a great swimmer, can I still play?

-New players should be able to swim 250 yards (10 laps of a standard length pool) unassisted, before joining us.
-Being comfortable in the water is important to excel at the sport.
+New players must be able to swim at least 250 yards (10 laps of a standard length pool) unassisted, before joining us.
+Being comfortable and capable in the water is a safety requirement.

 Is it competitive?